-The AA must not deviate from the requirements of the Act or Regulations.
-Any deviation from generally accepted actuarial practice or any other of the requirements of this Guideline must be disclosed in the AAR and justified.
+The AA must not deviate from the requirements of the Act or regulations.
+Any deviation from generally accepted actuarial practice or these Instructions must be disclosed in the AAR and justified.

 In complying with standards of accepted actuarial practice, the AA must meet a standard of care with respect to the data used in valuations.
 Standard of care is to be interpreted with reference to Section 2.5 Data Quality of the CAA APSO: General Actuarial Practice Standard or any other relevant sections of the applicable standards of accepted actuarial practice.
 This standard of care requires the AA to assess whether there is sufficient and reliable data to perform the actuarial valuation and to take reasonable steps to review the consistency, completeness and accuracy of the data used (e.g. consistency of current valuation data with previous valuation data, with financial statements and records of policy movements).
 The AA must describe the verification, the assessment and review in the AAR.